 I am grateful to have brothers and sisters with which to work out the difficult issues of our time and to discern our call to live and serve as a reconciling community to a world in need of healing.
 I thank God for each and every one of you and the opportunity to be reminded, every Sunday, to “go from this place remembering what we have done here today; remembering what God has done here today.”
 God is indeed good, all the time.

-Diane resides in Brunswick along with her husband, Buckley J. Hugo and their children Tad and Maggie.
+Diane resides in Brunswick along with her husband, Buckley J. Hugo, son Tad and daughter Magdalyn.
 You may contact her at firstname.lastname@example.org.
 She is also on Facebook.

-Lent Madness – a Lenten journey look at some of the Saints of the church and of the world
+Lent Madness – a Lenten journey learning about and from the Saints of the church and of the world